 Models of Care Consortium

-Orygen has been engaged by the Department of Health and Aged Care to lead a consortium of leading organisations in youth mental health around Australia to deliver advice to the Australian Government on models of care.
+Orygen has been engaged by the Department of Health and Aged Care to lead a diverse consortium of organisations from the youth mental health sector to deliver sector-led advice to the Australian Government on the existing system of mental health services for young people aged 12 to 25 years, and potential new and/or refined models of care for mental health services for young people.

 about the project

-Many of Australia’s leading youth mental health organisations are represented in the consortium, including Orygen, headspace, batyr, Brain and Mind Research Institute (University of Sydney), yourtown, Youth Focus, Mission Australia, SANE and ReachOut, along with subject matter and project management expertise from Department of General Practice and Primary Care (University of Melbourne), IPS Management Consultants, Monash University Health Economics Group and dandolopartners.
+Many of Australia’s leading youth mental health organisations joined to form a consortium to deliver this advice, including Orygen, headspace, batyr, the Brain and Mind Centre (University of Sydney), yourtown, Youth Focus, Mission Australia, SANE and ReachOut, supported by subject matter and project management expertise from Department of General Practice and Primary Care (University of Melbourne), Indigenous Professional Services Management Consultants, Monash University Health Economics Group and dandolopartners.

 Together the consortium delivers a complementary blend of mental health expertise, project management skills, lived experience expertise, First Nations engagement, system and service design and delivery, along with technical, policy, research and evaluation expertise.

-Throughout the consultation process from mid-March to late-April 2025, we will be seeking to prioritise the voices and experiences of young people across Australia, including families, carers and supporters, in developing youth mental health services.
+Recognising that extensive engagement with various youth mental health services and young people Australia-wide was essential, the consortium engaged in nationwide consultations from late-March into early June 2025, seeking to prioritise the voices and experiences of young people across Australia, as well as their families, carers and supporters, in recommendations on youth mental health services.

 participation

-Your input could help determine what could be changed or implemented to improve young people’s access to supports and services and improve their experiences and outcomes.
+This input helped us understand how the youth mental health system is currently working and what could be changed or implemented to improve young people’s access to supports and services and improve the experiences and outcomes for young people and those who support them.

-Participation in this opportunity is voluntary and you can participate in a number of ways:
+Participation was voluntary and offered a number of ways:

 Young people, families, carers and supporters

-- Youth workshops for young people aged 16-25 will be held in each state and territory, including the unique experiences of First Nations young people, LGBTIQ+, and young people with disability and/or from culturally and linguistically diverse backgrounds.
+- Youth workshops for people aged 16-25 were held in each state and territory; including the unique experiences of First Nations young people, the LGBTIQ+ community, young people from rural and remote areas, young people with disability and young people from multicultural communities.

 For service providers and key stakeholders

-- In-person roundtable events for key stakeholders in each state and territory (by invitation).
+- In-person roundtable discussions were held for sector stakeholders in each state and territory.

-- Online consultations with First Nations organisations around Australia, including rural and remote areas.
+- First Nations organisations around Australia, including rural and remote areas, were engaged online and over the phone.

-- An online forum for stakeholders with technical expertise and specific experience in key areas identified through the consultation process.
+- Online discussion forums were facilitated with stakeholders who held technical expertise and specific experience in key areas identified through the consultation process.

 About dandolo